T140K/SPAproject/README.md

 If you close the tab/log out mid game, the next time you press play you come back to the unfinished game that you then can finish playing.

 # Issues
-Sometimes when you launch the app and you are automatically logged in, you will see 401 unauthorized on some api calls (post and get), but it happens randomly and not consistently and i cant solve it, logging out and in solves it.
+Sometimes when you launch the app and you are automatically logged in, you will see 401 unauthorized on some api calls (post and get), but it happens randomly and not consistently and i cant solve it, logging out and back in solves it.